beaujeant/beaujeant.github.io/AppSec101/cpu.md

 > __Note__: The input _status_ has been removed because it was not relevant in this example.

-We've seen earlier, the  control unit read instructions and coordinate the memory, input/output and arithmetic unit accordingly.
-But it also takes decision based on operation output (and status output).
+We've seen earlier, the control unit read instructions and coordinate the memory, input/output, and arithmetic unit accordingly.
+But it also takes decisions based on operation output (and status output).
 For instance, let's consider an online transaction.
 Before executing the transaction, the bank server will first subtract the amount of the transaction to the current account balance.
-If the subtraction (which took place in the ALU) returns a negative value (indicated by the _status output_), this would means the user doesn't have enough money for the transaction, and thus when the _control unit_ reads the instructions "go to _cancel transaction_ if negative otherwise proceed with transaction" it will be able to will take the right decision.
+If the subtraction (which took place in the ALU) returns a negative value (indicated by the _status output_), this would mean the user doesn't have enough money for the transaction, and thus when the _control unit_ reads the instructions "go to _cancel transaction_ if negative otherwise proceed with transaction" it will be able to will take the right decision.

 So in summary, the CPU is the brain of the computer.
 It reads and executes instructions from a program.
 The instruction tells the __control unit__ how to coordinate with the different connected elements, i.e. __arithmetic unit__, __memory__, __input__ and __output__.
-It fetches data from memory, execute operation with the __ALU__, saves data in the memory and interact with the input/output.
-Based on the operation executed, the __control unit__ can take decision that will alter the execution flow of the program.
+It fetches data from memory, executes operations with the __ALU__, saves data in the memory and interacts with the input/output.
+Based on the operation executed, the __control unit__ can take decisions that will alter the execution flow of the program.

 Data/information
 ----------------

-CPU are executing operation on data.
+CPU is executing operations on data.
 As mentioned earlier, this data – which could also be called _information_ – could be anything, such as:

 * Movie
 * Music